Historical Markers in Cole County, Missouri

 Cole County Timeline

-This timeline provides a concise overview of the key events in the history of Cole County, Missouri.
+This timeline provides a condensed summary of the historical journey of Cole County, Missouri.

 - 1818 - Cole County is established on November 16